Arrivals and accreditations at the hotel

 Mr Pedro Dias (Portugal)

-During the New Leaders workshops the Game-Changers have drafted action plans on how to implement the IOC gender equality recommendations into reality.
-Four presentations will show how goal setting, sharing your vision with the right people and a concrete action plan will make miracles happen.
-If these Game-Changers can change the game, anyone can if they really want.
+Four of the Game-Changers, who have participated in the New Leaders Programme throughout the year, will show how goal setting, sharing your vision with the right people and a concrete action plan can make miracles happen.
+If these Game-Changers can change the game, anyone can if they really want to.

 Ms Sarah Lewis, Secretary General of FIS